AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 - Run the single-core benchmark and write down the score.

 Reset values again and repeat steps 4 through 6.
 We do this to get an average.
-A more accurate baseline to ensure that the initial testing wasn’t one-off.
+A more precise baseline to ensure that the initial testing wasn’t one-off.

-Here’s a quick glance at what the spreadsheet should look like:
+Here’s a swift glance at what the spreadsheet should look like:

-NOTE: These values are inaccurate and do not represent actual CPU values.
+NOTE: These values are imprecise and do not represent actual CPU values.
 There will also be a lot more variation in values between testing.

 Undervolting Ryzen Processors